hoprnet/hoprnet/.processes/development.md

 ### Labels

-All HOPR repositories must support at most these labels, more labels may be added which make sense for each specific repository.
+All HOPR repositories must support at least these labels, more labels may be added which make sense for each specific repository.
 Since PRs should link to an issue, it's not necessary to label PRs.
 However, some automation tools like `dependabot` doesn't create issues, in cases like this, it will label it's PRs.

 | Name              | Description                                             | Color                                           |